-Understanding the current state of the residential roofing market and how homeowners approach these key improvement projects can provide critical insight to building professionals and construction materials manufacturers in regards to product development, marketing, and distribution.
+Understanding the current state of the residential roofing market and how homeowners approach these key improvement projects can provide critical insight to building professionals and construction materials manufacturers in regard to product development, marketing, and distribution.

-Here are some of the consumer behaviors and trends surrounding roof repair and replacement projects to be aware of in 2024:
+Here are some of the consumer behaviors and trends surrounding roof repair and replacement projects to be aware of in 2026:

 Homeowners have a variety of reasons for wanting or needing to replace their roof.
 A majority tackle the project simply because it’s time.
 Roofs have an average lifespan of about 15 to 35 years, depending on how well they’re maintained and what material they’re made of.

-As the housing market continues to experience short supply of available resale homes over the next several years, we anticipate the majority of roofing projects to arise for repair and maintenance needs to the benefit of the current resident, and that will drive how customers choose which materials and Pros they choose.
+As the housing market continues to experience short supply of available resale homes over the next several years, we anticipate the majority of roofing projects to arise for repair and maintenance needs to the benefit of the current resident, and that will drive how customers choose which materials and professionals they choose.

 3. Natural Disasters are Another Primary Cause of Roofing Projects